basilfx/Sensor-Community-Enclosure/Instructions.md

 If you decide to mount the enclosure, now is the time to mount it to its final destination.
-The enclosure mounting screws will be hard to reach once you finisht the next step.
+The enclosure mounting screws will be hard to reach once you finish the next step.
 To improve water resistance, use a M3 or M4 seal on the inside between the screw and the enclosure.

 ### Installing the electronics